Moving Course Content

 Faculty Instructional Technology Center (FITC)

-The Faculty Instructional Technology Center (FITC) staff, located in the Telecommunications Building, is happy to instruct course designers on the use of various course development and instruction tools.
-Appointments may be made for one-on-one consultations by calling 904-8189.
+The Faculty Instructional Technology Center (FITC) staff, located in the Telecommunications Building, are happy to instruct course designers on the use of various course development and instruction tools.
+Appointments may be made for one-on-one consultations by calling 615/904-8189.
 The FITC also offers workshops for which faculty may register.

 D2L course development shells are provided by the FITC following workshop registration, scheduling a one-on-one training session, or by completing the Request for Course Development Shell Form.